d12frosted/elpa-mirror/gnu/denote-menu-readme.txt

   specific keywords, run `M-x denote-menu-filter-by-keyword'.
 This command will prompt for a list of comma separated keywords (with completion) and filter the list to those denote files that are tagged with at least one of the inputted keywords.
+To filter /out/ any denote files by keyword, run `M-x denote-menu-filter-out-keyword'.

 3.3 Defining your own filters